codechefmarc/content_access_simple/README.md

 # Content Access Simple

-This module utilized the functionality of the Content Access module but adds a simpler interface for managing view access of specific nodes.
-Instead of a full screen of checkboxes, content editors are given a simpler list of only the roles who can view the node.
+This module utilizes the functionality of the Content Access module but adds a simpler interface for managing view access of specific nodes.
+Instead of a full screen of checkboxes, content editors are given a simpler list of only the roles who can view the node and it is located on the node edit form itself.

 This is only enabled when "Per content node access control settings" are enabled as part of the Content Access module and only appear for roles who have the permissions set for this module (`grant content access simple` and/or `grant own content access simple`).